rhettl/js-stack-tutorial-01/README.md

   - README.md         // This file
   - sample.html       // A base HTML file with dependancies pre-linked.
 ```
+*Note, `.placeholder` files let git keep an empty folder.
+They are
+intended to be empty and you may ignore them.

 ## Before you Start